 At some point, you may have seen your dog with watery eyes or even seen your dog shed a tear.
-While we humans can cry for emotional reasons, dogs do not.
-Dogs use other means, such as a happy wagging tail or sad, pinned back ears to express their emotions.
+However, while we humans can cry for emotional reasons, dogs do not.
+Dogs use other means to express their emotions, such as a happy wagging tail or sad, pinned back ears.

 Just like humans, your dog can have allergies that are seasonal or caused by other factors like laundry detergent or food ingredients.

 Blocked Tear Ducts

-Just like humans, dogs have tear ducts to help keep the eye functioning and healthy.
+Just like humans, dogs have tear ducts to help keep their eyes functioning and healthy.
 Unlike humans, whose tear ducts push tears out, dogs’ tear ducts drain the liquid back towards the nasal area of the throat and nose.

 If your dog is crying out yellow, mucus-filled, or bloody tears instead of clear ones, it is a strong indication your dog has an eye infection.

-In this case, tears should only last as long as it takes to get the speck of dirt or dust out of her eye.
+In this case, tears should only last as long as it takes to get the speck of dirt or dust out.

 A Scratched Cornea

 Another reason your dog may cry is because of a scratched cornea.
 Scratched corneas are more common in active, playful dogs who may have been swiped by another dog during play.